-UCLL Service Description means the description set out in schedule 1.
+means the description set out in schedule 1.

-UCLL Service Level Terms means the terms as set out in schedule 3.
+UCLL and UCLF Co-location Service Level Terms means the terms as set out in schedule 3.

-UCLL Standard Terms Determination

-means the standard terms determination made by the Commission under section 30M of the Act in relation to Chorus' unbundled copper local loop network service, including the Commission's decision report, the Implementation Plan and the to the UCLL General Terms as described in the first page of these UCLL General Terms.
+UCLL and UCLF Co-location Standard Terms Determination means the standard terms determination made by the Commission under section 30M of the Act in relation to Chorus' UCLL and UCLF Co-location Service, including the Commission's decision report, the Implementation Plan, the UCLL and UCLF Co-location General Terms and the schedules to the UCLL and UCLF Co-location General Terms.